Alexander Aas

-Hendrik Alexander van Es Aas (born 14 September 1978), known as Alexander Aas, is a retired Norwegian football defender.
-Aas spent most of his career playing for Odd Grenland, before moving to Denmark for a two-year spell with Odense.
+Hendrik Alexander van Es Aas (born 14 September 1978), known as Alexander Aas, is a Norwegian former professional footballer who played as a centre-back.

+Aas spent most of his career playing for Odd Grenland, before moving to Denmark for a two-year spell with OB.
 In 2007, he was brought back to Norwegian football by Strømsgodset, where he was club captain until his retirement at the end of the 2012 season.
 Aas was capped by Norway eight times, scoring one goal.

 He was known for his long throw-ins.